Number of Participants

 Please be as accurate as possible estimating the number of participants.
 Our location recommendations are based upon the number of participants and we don't want to have problems for a inaccurate permit.
 We will not accept liability for a grossly incorrect estimate and if need be, we will charge you after the fact.
-If you are expecting more people than originally thought, no worries, just let us know.
+If you are expecting more people than originally thought, please let us know.